robiningelbrecht/wca-rest-api/README.md

 </p>

 ---

-> [!WARNING]
-> As of **January 25, 2026**, the WCA software team will release a new version of the results export that this project depends on to build its API.
-> Unfortunately, I don’t have the time or energy to implement support for this new format.
-As a result, this API will be sunset on January 25, 2026.
->
-> If you have any questions or would like to take over maintenance, feel free to get in touch.

 Welcome to the **unofficial** [World Cube Association](https://worldcubeassociation.org) (WCA) Public API documentation!
 Here, you'll find all the information you need to integrate this API seamlessly into your projects.